microsoft/redhat-mw-cloud-quickstart/wildfly-standalone-centos8/README.md

 ## Solution Overview
 WildFly 18 is the latest release in a series of JBoss open-source application server offerings.
 WildFly 18 is an exceptionally fast, lightweight and powerful implementation of the Jakarta Platform specifications.
 The state-of-the-art architecture built on the Modular Service Container enables services on-demand when your application requires them.

 The technology behind WildFly is also available in Red Hat JBoss Enterprise Application Platform (EAP), a hardended enterprise subscription with Red Hat's world-class support, long multi-year maintenance cycles and exclusive content.
+JBoss EAP is an open-soure application server that you can download for free, for developement use.
 To obtain a Red Hat Subscription Management (RHSM) account for JBoss EAP, go to: www.redhat.com.
 Red Hat Subscription Management (RHSM) is a customer-driven, end-to-end solution that provides tools for subscription status and management and integrates with Red Hat's system management tools.

 This Azure quickstart template deploys a web application named JBoss-EAP on Azure on a standalone node of WildFly 18.0.1.Final running on CentOS 8 VM.
+It is ideal for development and testing of enterprise Java applications on Azure.

 ## Template Solution Architecture